Trump refusal to sign loyalty pledge puts RNC in bind

 The pledge states that the candidate will support the eventual nominee of the party’s primary and that the candidate will not participate in any debate the RNC has not sanctioned.
 The pledge is a part of the criteria Republican candidates must meet to qualify for the first presidential primary debate set for Aug.
 23.

-Trump ended up signing a loyalty pledge in September 2015, but by March 2016 the-then candidate said that he was no longer sticking with the pledge to support the eventual nominee.
-By then there were only three candidates running in the primary.
+Trump ended up signing a loyalty pledge in September 2015, but by March 2016 said that he was no longer sticking with the pledge.
+By then, he was one of only three candidates running in the primary.

 “The only reason that there was a need to do a loyalty pledge was because of Donald Trump,” said Alex Stroman, a Republican strategist and RNC alum.
 “I thought it was unnecessary in 2016.”